alexs2112/YoutubeMP3Downloader/README.md

    - Mitigated for now by allowing the executable to open a terminal window, although its ugly and useless

 ### Eventual Roadmap:
- - Multithreading to download multiple songs at once (requires big UI update to display progress differently)
  - Add songs to a download queue while a download is in progress
- - Fix the ffmpeg windowed issue, add ffmpeg to the exe build so users don't need to add it to their PATH
+ - Fix the ffmpeg windowed issue
+ - Add ffmpeg to the exe build so users don't need to add it to their PATH